 BEBAT uses TV, radio and internet media.
-While during the first 3 years of the system the percentage of population claiming to dispose of batteries separately increased quickly (from 46% in 1996 to 81% in 1999), maintaining consumer participation at a high level requires constant engagement.
+While during the first 3 years of the organisation the percentage of population claiming to dispose of batteries separately increased quickly (from 46% in 1996 to 81% in 1999), maintaining consumer participation at a high level requires constant engagement.

-BEBAT concludes that while TV and radio build system awareness, the bags and boxes for collection at home are a great tool for persuading consumers not to thrown waste batteries into the household waste bin but rather store them until a family member visits a collection point.
+BEBAT concludes that while TV and radio build organisation awareness, the bags and boxes for collection at home are a great tool for persuading consumers not to thrown waste batteries into the household waste bin but rather store them until a member of the household visits a collection point.